Dodge D series: Diesel

-The 1978 models also saw the introduction of the first diesel powered Dodge pickup truck.
-Available as an economy choice in light-duty trucks and B-series vans was Mitsubishi's 6DR5 4.0 L inline six-cylinder naturally-aspirated diesel, rated at 105 hp at 3500 rpm, and ~230 N·m (~169 lb·ft) at 2200 rpm.
-The diesel used standard Dodge manual and automatic transmissions via specially made adapter plate which had the LA V8 bolt pattern.
-This rare factory option, VIN code H, was the result of fuel crisis and the collaboration of Chrysler and Mitsubishi.
-The engine, while being trustworthy and having far better economy than any other engine in the Dodge lineup at the time, suffered from low power output and was considered to be underpowered by American standards, even though it was previously used in the Japanese 3.5-ton cab-over Mitsubishi T44 Jupiter Truck and in industrial applications.
+The 1978 models also saw the introduction of the second diesel-powered Dodge pickup truck.
+Available as an economy choice in the D/W 150 and 200 trucks was Mitsubishi's 6DR5 4.0L inline six-cylinder naturally-aspirated diesel, rated at 105 hp at 3500 rpm, and 230 N·m (169 lb·ft) at 2200 rpm.
+The diesel used standard Dodge manual and automatic transmissions via a custom adapter plate which had the B/RB Big Block V8 bolt pattern.
+This rare factory option, VIN code H, was the result of the 1973 oil crisis and the collaboration of Chrysler and Mitsubishi.
+The engine, while being trustworthy and having far better economy than any other engine in the Dodge lineup at the time, suffered from low power output and was considered to be underpowered by American standards, despite having been previously used in the Japanese 3.5-ton cab-over Mitsubishi T44 Jupiter Truck and in industrial applications.
+It was not available in California.
 Because of the low sales, it was phased out quickly, and as a result, it became practically a single-year specialty.

-Thousands of D-series trucks entered military service as the M880 series CUCV.

 Dodge Ram (1981–93)

 This final generation received a facelift in October 1980 when the D series was rebadged as the Dodge Ram pickup around when Lee Iacocca took charge of the ailing Chrysler Corporation.
 Such things including an embossed "DODGE RAM" name on the tailgate along with other obvious changes like the grille and hood, the taillights, and the entire interior.
 More subtle was the addition of a "shoulder" line reminiscent of the GM competition.
 Beginning in 1982, even more corrosion-resistant steel was used in the construction of the trucks.
 This body style continued until 1993 and many of these vehicles are still on the road.
 Many body panels are interchangeable for all models from 1971 to 1993, so it is not uncommon to see a "hybrid" with, as an example, a 1978 grille mounted with a 1974 hood and a 1991 cab.
-Sometimes the bed is swapped with a moving truck style box for models like these.
+Sometimes, the bed is swapped with a moving-truck style box.
 In most jurisdictions, the year is dictated by the year of the truck's chassis regardless of the body which has been bolted to it.
 Also kept was the narrow Utiline bed that dated back to the 1940s; this was dropped in 1985.
 Throttle-body injection was introduced in 1988.